naterpotatoers/naterpotatoers.github.io/src/content/projects/project-2-smart-flask.md

 date: CruzHacks 2022
 ---

-An IoT bottle that tracks water consumption.
+A bottle that tracks daily water consumption with a leaderboard to compete with friends.

 - Best Health Hack
 - MLH's Best Hardware Hack